 The mount connects the engine to the airframe or fuselage.
 Other important secondary features are to distribute the weight of the engine, while spreading the torque and vibration generated by the engine.
 And all of doing that under g-forces from turbulence and other pilot induced load factors.

 Most aircraft with exactly the same type / manufacturer of the engine can usually use the same mount, and for Lycoming and Continental models its either a conical or dynafocal mount.
 Most diesel and Rotax engines have their own specifically designed mounts and type of installation.

-Most mounts are made from tubular steel chrome-molybdenum (4130) and are welded together.
-This is a lightweight and strong construction.
-After welding the structure is sandblasted and power-coated in bright color (white would be perfect), which makes it easy to spot any cracks should they develop.
+Most mounts are made from tubular steel chrome-molybdenum (4130) and they are welded together.
+This is a lightweight and very strong construction.
+After welding the structure is sandblasted and powder coated in a bright color (white would be perfect), which makes it easy to spot any cracks should they develop.

 Most four cylinder engines today use mounts that look pretty much the same.
 The engine is bolted to the mount at the back or at the underside of the crankcase (some Rotax 912/914 engines are installed in such a way).

 This is by far the easiest mount to fabricate.
 It has four attach points for the engine and usually four points to bolt the mount to the firewall.
-The mount points are parallel with the firewall, so there is no awkward angle when installing the bolts and shock mounts.
+The mount points are parallel with the firewall, so there is no awkward angle when installing the bolts and shock mounts to the engine.
 Its all rather straight forward and really easy to do.